Majdolaqi/udacity_blogpost_project/README.md

 The naming convention of the survey files is 'stack_overflow_{year_name}.csv'.
 This should be placed in the root directory of the project.
 You run the first cell in the notebook to check if this works.

+You will also need to install various libraries imported by and used by this project.
+You can use any package manager like pip to do so.
+I will be including a `requirements.txt` file later on.

 ## Motivation
 The project, in its current state, mainly aims to derive various insights around the salary of a software developer.